Working with a Christian Financial Advisor (4 Warnings)

 It’s natural to assume that the planner/advisor has the answers, knows what he/she is doing, and will put sound thinking and expertise and experience into everything.
-But thinking this way can lead to disaster.
-The person you work with cannot fully understand your convictions, and you must make sure your priorities are accurately represented in the planning.
+But thinking this way can lead to disaster because the person you work with cannot fully understand your convictions.
+You must make sure your priorities are accurately represented in the planning.
 Too many people turn over critical aspects of the planning process to the advisor and assume everything will work out the way it should.
-Only you know how you think about stewardship.
+Only you know how you think about biblical stewardship.
 Critical pieces of the planning process should include your unique desires:

 Generosity in giving – what is your giving strategy and how will it change over time (here’s an article on giving).

 Retirement – what exactly are your plans here?
 Age, our standard of living, longevity assumptions, when/how to draw Social Security, housing, etc. are all vital in order to balance your money needs and save appropriately (here’s an article on retirement).

 Estate planning – what happens when you die?
 Do you have a surviving spouse that will need income?
-Do you want to leave money to your church or missions organization?
+Do you want to leave money to your church or a missions organization?
 Do you have special-needs children or grandchildren that will need help?
-Can your own children handle money or should assets be managed for them?
+Can your children handle money or should assets be managed for them?

 THE GOSPEL – In the good news of the gospel, we find God’s answer to our corruption and all the tragedy that flows from that.
 Through faith in the person and cross-work of Jesus, our hearts are changed, and we grasp a different treasure – God himself.
 The gospel changes our future and our understanding of the reason we’re here.
 It’s about living with Jesus and living for Jesus.
 Now we’re about showing his value in everything, including our money.